-All aspects of American life were affected, including Buffalo County.
-For many who lived in and around Buffalo County recalled how many and who served during the Great War.
+All aspects of American life were affected by the war, including Buffalo County.
 In many such cases, the Selective Service, or better known as the draft, conscripted many of the Buffalo County servicemen between the ages of 18 – 45 who then rarely fought in Europe.
 For most of these conscripted men, they either found themselves at Camp Cody, New Mexico or along the Texas – Mexican border fighting an entirely different enemy, disease.
 See the Smithsonian Poster Exhibit, BCHS Photograph Analysis Activity, Letter from a soldier at Camp Cody, as well as the Kearney Military Academy section for this week’s lesson!

 Letter from Camp Cody – How to be an Historian Assignment

 See the images of the letter below from Camp Cody, NM and answer the corresponding context questions to understand its contents.

 Note: This is an advanced assignment for students applying historical interpretation and analysis.
 It is also recommended that if students have a hard time reading the handwriting they may need to get out a separate note pad of their own to decipher each letter of the word, like many of our volunteers and historians do everyday!